Advertiser Disclosure

 The content on this website includes links to our partners and we may receive compensation when you sign up, at no cost to you.
 This may impact which products or services we write about and where and how they appear on the site.
 It does not affect the objectivity of our evaluations or reviews.
 Read our disclosure.

-Best FHSA Investments in Canada for September 2023
+The Best FHSA Investments in Canada for December 2024

-Luckily for them, in April 2023, the Government of Canada is introducing a new registered savings account to help first-time homeowners.
+The Government of Canada recently introduced a new registered savings account to help first-time homeowners.

-The FHSA or First Home Savings Account is a tax-free way for Canadians to save and invest up to $40,000 towards the purchase of their first home.
+The FHSA or First Home Savings Account is a tax-free way for Canadians to save and invest up to $40,000 towards purchasing their first home.
+Below, I discuss how the FHSA works and compare it to other Canadian registered accounts.

 If you are wondering which investments you can hold in an FHSA, it is the same as other registered accounts like the TFSA.
 These include assets like: